Alex Jiahong Lu

 鲁 家宏

-I’m an assistant professor at rutgers university school of communication and information.
+Currently, I’m an assistant professor of library and information science at rutgers university school of communication and information.
 I hold a phd in information science and a master of social work from the university of michigan.

-My work looks into the implications of sociotechnical infrastructures in varied domains in both the U.S. and China.
-Through ethnographic and participatory research approaches, I am particularly interested in how these infrastructures come into being, how institutional and social actors make sense and negotiate with them, and how they mediate and inform particular forms of socialties (while foreclosing the others).
+My work looks into the labor and social/cultural/material implications of critical infrastructures in varied domains in both the U.S. and China, particularly large-scale data-driven infrastructures of governance and care in urban spaces.
+Through ethnographic and participatory research approaches, I am interested in how these infrastructures come into being, how institutional and social actors make sense and negotiate with them, and how they mediate and inform particular forms of socialities and ways of knowing (while foreclosing others).

 Design-based